 Historically renowned throughout the world as a centre of excellence for the cutlery industry, Sheffield still has a thriving infrastructure for the silversmithing sector and many established silversmiths have workshops either at Yorkshire Artspace or elsewhere in the city.

 Sheffield is a friendly and lively city with a population of approx. 700,000.
 Located on the boundary of the stunning Peak District National Park, Sheffield has great transport links (approx. 2 hours to London and approx 1 hour to Manchester, Birmingham, Nottingham and Leeds by train).
 It is claimed that Sheffield has more artists than any other city in England apart from London and this is reflected in the number of studio groups in the city.
 Sheffield is a great place to get your creative career started and we are happy to help you find your way around if you are new to the city.
 Visit Our Favourite Places for more info.

-The Starter Studio Programme for Silversmithing & Jewellery will be open to applications NOW.
-(There will be an application deadline set for 10am 30th April 2018 with programme start date in early Oct 2018).
+The Starter Studio Programme for Silversmithing & Jewellery will be open to applications EARLY 2019.
+(There will be an application deadline set for 10am 29th April 2019 with programme start date in early Oct 2019).